svenvdvoort/scv-tract-image-segmentation/blog_post/blog_post.md

 ![Left: The learning curves for the model trained on the data for which the ground truth is non-empty.
 Right: The learning curves for the model trained on all data.](images/figure5.png)

-Figure 5: Left: The learning curves for the model trained on the data for which the ground truth is non-empty.
-Right: The learning curves for the model trained on all data.

 **Evaluation**
 At last the models were evaluated using the mean Dice coefficient.
 This measure computes the pixel-wise overlap between predicted segmentation and its respective ground truth and ranges from 0 to 1.
 A score of 1 corresponds to a perfect overlap of prediction and ground truth.
 If both masks are empty, the Dice coefficient is defined to be 0.
 This evaluation metric is also used by Kaggle in combination with a 3D Hausdorff to determine the final performance of the entered submissions.
 For the evaluation we use a sigmoid on the final layer of our network to squash its output.
 We iterated over different thresholds and computed the Dice coefficient on the validation data.
 The threshold at 0.4 attained the best performance and consequently was used for further testing.